marcoklein/kleinprojects-website/src/posts/2020-11-09-what-this-blog-is-about.md

 > On the long run, I am planning to publish more, improving gradually in summarizing ideas, learning new phrasings or wordings, getting better in describing technical concerns with focus.

-So often as you here: start small - this is exactly what I am planning here.
+So often as you hear: start small - this is exactly what I am planning here.

 ### The fear of publishing bad content
 When I completely rewrote this website I had this initial motivation of "blogging" more.
 Of producing more posts than before.
 However, I am sometimes writing something up - but then I won't publish it.